Nastel/jkool-rum-plugin/README.md

 These libraries can be obtained at http://jquery.com/download/

 ###Update the User-defined fields in the plugin
+Please note that you will receive your jKool token when you register for jKool.
 ```java
 // User fills in these variables.
 var token = "your jKool token here";